 5. National Cereal Day is March 7th.
 Celebrate the day with a big bowl of cereal and check cereal makers’ websites for special deals and freebies.

-Below you will find 16 of the best cereal desserts you will ever come across.
+Below you will find 16 of the best desserts made with cereal ever!
 Some of the most talented food bloggers around dreamed up these creative confections.
-There’s a s’mores recipe, a macaron recipe, even a salted caramel rice cereal treat, and many more.
+For example, there’s a s’mores recipe, a macaron recipe, even a salted caramel rice cereal treat recipe, and many more.
 And as always, this list is just that, a list, not a rank.

 No-Bake Cinnamon Cereal Truffles

-With just four ingredients, two of which you most likely have on hand, these cinnamon cereal truffles from Jared and Amy of Savvy Saving Couple are ready in just 15 minutes.
+With just four ingredients, two of which you most likely have on hand, these cinnamon cereal truffles, a cereal treatfrom Jared and Amy of Savvy Saving Couple, are ready in just 15 minutes.
 They are a simple treat that your whole family will love, and they have that “can’t eat just one” quality that means you’ll probably have to make more than one batch.

 Visit Savvy Saving Couple for the recipe.